-Therefore, blue roof systems manage rainfall by temporarily attenuating rainfall at a controlled predetermined rate and capacity before discharging into the rainwater sewers.
-Blue roofs may be classified as either 'active' or 'passive' depending on the types of control devices used to regulate drainage of water from the roof.
+Blue roof systems manage rainfall by temporarily attenuating rainfall at a controlled predetermined rate and capacity before discharging into the wider drainage network / sewers.
+Blue roofs may be classified as either 'Active' or 'Passive' depending on the types of control devices used to regulate drainage of water from the roof and overflows.
+Active or 'smart' approaches are discouraged due to reliance on technological infrastructure and are reviewed on a case by case basis.
+They should only be proposed where it is not possible to specify a passive approach.